gensyn/de_gensyn_HomeAssistantPlugin/README.md

 * Reconnect on lost connection to Home Assistant is only triggered when you try to interact with Home Assistant (i.e. send service calls)
   * Automatic reconnects are planned
 * Entity IDs are truncated in the drop-down menu
+* Icons don't update when Home Assistant settings are changed (they should update on connect)